llingg/behaviour-benchmarking/README.md

   * Then run it by running:
     - `docker -H BOTNAME.local run -it --network host -v /data:/data -v /sys/firmware/devicetree:/devfs:ro hw_check:v1`

     Then follow the instructions within the terminal.

-    TODO: at the moment Hat and Pi not detected!
-Figure out why.

   * When the Docker Container has finished, visit: `http://BOTNAME.local:8082/config` and download the .yaml file with your information in the name.
   * Place the .yaml file within the _data/BenchmarkXY_ folder of your behaviour-benchmarking repository.